 We talked more about the game for a while, then about the election, then about our English assignment.

 Todd walked into my room, waved his hand and grinned, then leaned against the doorjamb waiting until I finished my call.

 “Hey, Frank, I gotta go.
 I’ll see you at school tomorrow.”

 “Okay, see you, Tony.
 Take it easy and get enough rest so you’ll be ready for the Del Rio game Thursday afternoon.”

 I put my cell to sleep and put it on the nightstand, then looked at Todd.
 He was still grinning.

 “It’s time for my interview of the hero of Friday’s freshman game.
 Namely, you.”

 “Yes, interview.
-Don’t tell me you forgot that way back at the beginning of the semester we agreed that I could interview you after each of the freshman football games.
+Don’t tell me you forgot that way back at the beginning of the semester we agreed that I could interview you after each of the freshman football games for the school newspaper.
 This is your first interview.”